xLuciferSx/Oxbury_Bank_Tech_Challange/README.md

 ## Getting Started

 To run this project you need to have at least iOS 13 and above.
+Pods are preinstalled and you don't need to do pod install.

+This project contains only 2 pods -
+Alamofire - Network Request Handling
+SDWebImage - Web Image donwloading and displaying in UIImageViews and etc.

 ### Information about the project